jwtk/jjwt/README.md

 This is the simplest key algorithm for direct encryption that does not perform any key encryption.
 It is essentially a 'no op' key algorithm, allowing the shared key to be used to directly encrypt the JWT payload.

-This algorithm works as follows:

-During JWE creation:
+During JWE creation, this algorithm:

-* The symmetric secret key is directly used to encrypt the JWE payload with the desired [AEAD encryption algorithm](#jwe-enc), creating the JWE payload ciphertext.
+* Encrypts the JWE payload with the desired encryption algorithm directly using the symmetric secret key, producing the JWE payload ciphertext.
-* The ciphertext is embedded in the resulting JWE.
+* Embeds the payload ciphertext in the resulting JWE.

-* Because this algorithm does not produce an encrypted key value, an encrypted CEK is NOT embedded in the resulting JWE.
+Note that because this algorithm does not produce an encrypted key value, an encrypted CEK is _not_ embedded in the resulting JWE.

-During JWE decryption:

-* The JWE payload ciphertext is decrypted using the JWE's discovered [AEAD encryption algorithm](#jwe-enc) directly using the symmetric secret key.
+During JWE decryption, this algorithm decrypts the JWE ciphertext payload with the JWE's identified [encryption algorithm](#jwe-enc) directly using the symmetric secret key.
 No encrypted CEK is used.

 > **Warning**
 >